Category Archives: Carolyn Jones

 Grade: B+

-House of Wax (1953) is a classic horror film that should be watched by anyone with a fondness for the genre as the macabre elements make it a must-see.
+House of Wax (1953) is a classic horror film that should be seen by anyone who enjoys the genre.
+Its macabre elements make it a must-see.

 Be sure to watch the 1953 version, not the mediocre 2005 remake that starred Paris Hilton with a severely changed storyline.

-Interestingly, the 1950s version is a remake of the 1933 film Mystery of the Wax Museum, which I was not aware of until recently.
+Interestingly, the 1950s version is a remake of the 1933 film Mystery of the Wax Museum, which I was unaware of until recently.

 Pre-code 1930s horror is brilliant, so I cannot wait to watch this offering soon.

-The production has the honor of being the first color 3-D film released by a major film studio and the result is stylish and impressive for that early in cinema.
-If this isn’t enough, the incomparable Vincent Price also has the starring role.
+The production has the honor of being the first color 3-D film released by a major film studio, and the result is stylish and impressive for that early stage of cinema.
+If this isn’t enough, Vincent Price also stars.

 The film is a very short eighty-eight minutes.

-The haunting and atmospheric opening titles, to immediately showcase the 3-D, appear in the first shot, alongside a rainy and dreary New York City set.
-The time is the early 1900s.
+The haunting and atmospheric opening titles immediately showcase the 3-D appearance in the first shot alongside a rainy and dreary New York City set in the early 1900s.

 Wax creations like Marie Antoinette, John Wilkes Booth, and Joan of Arc pose in the vast gallery.

 Henry Jarrod (Price) is a Professor who views his creations as his children, each unique and human-like to him.
-Marie is his ultimate masterpiece and one wonders if she is his fantasy wife.
-His business partner, Burke (Roy Roberts) wants out of their partnership and goes to drastic measures to gain insurance money.
-He sets fire to the museum which burns to the ground, horribly disfiguring Henry.
+Marie is his ultimate masterpiece, and one wonders if she is his fantasy wife.
+His business partner, Burke (Roy Roberts), wants out of their partnership and takes drastic measures to gain insurance money.
+He sets fire to the museum, which burns to the ground, horribly disfiguring Henry.

 The Professor goes off the deep end and rebuilds the museum using real human beings that he steals from the morgue!
-Frankenstein’s influence is obvious.
+Frankenstein’s influence is evident.

 Besides Price, the star is the wax museum, almost a character, but never upstages Price.
 Henry is sympathetic and menacing, and I felt sorry for the guy.
 Not only is his house of wax destroyed, but he has a disfigured face for life.
 His insurance policy benefit is of little comfort, nor is killing the man responsible for his misfortune.

-I guess we are supposed to root for Sue Allen (Phyllis Kirk) and Scott Andrews (Paul Picerni), the main couple, and attempt to solve the mystery of why the wax figures look like dead people they know.
+We should root for the main couple, Sue Allen (Phyllis Kirk) and Scott Andrews (Paul Picerni), and attempt to understand why the wax figures look like dead people they know.

-They are not the strongest element of the film, though.
-Like other famous horror villains Norman Bates and Hannibal Lecter, Henry is appealing, and we like him.
+They are not the most substantial element of the film, though.
+Like other famous horror villains, Norman Bates and Hannibal Lecter, Henry is appealing, and we like him.

 I would have liked to learn more about Henry before his ruination.
 Besides a brief tour of his museum, where he cleverly describes each work, we don’t know much about his life.
 He is creepy, but what else?
 Has he ever married?
 What are his parents like?

-Charles Bronson and Carolyn Jones have small roles as Henry’s mute assistant Igor and Burke’s gold-digging girlfriend, Cathy, respectively.
+Charles Bronson and Carolyn Jones have minor roles as Henry’s mute assistant, Igor, and Burke’s gold-digging girlfriend, Cathy, respectively.
 This is fun since both went on to legendary careers in film and television.

 A must-see for anyone studying cinematic technique or good horror trimmings, House of Wax (1953) contains state-of-the-art effects for the time, illuminating gas-lit streets of New York City, and a finale that includes a boiling hot vat of molten wax (what else!) that inspired a James Bond film.

-These facets are nice, but any horror film starring Vincent Price is worth the price of admission.
+These facets are lovely, but any horror film starring Vincent Price is worth the price of admission.

 Invasion of the Body Snatchers-1956